 2. The city comes to life at night

 Leeds has everything you need for a big night out.
 Whether you prefer a real ale to a cocktail, or indie rock to pumping techno, there’s something to suit all tastes.

 3. Great place for foodies

 Whatever food you love, Leeds will have something to keep your taste buds happy.
 You’ll never stray far from a great restaurant, café or pub serving food.
 From Italian, Japanese and Mexican to South Asian spices and traditional British flavours, you’ll be spoilt for choice.

 Leeds is full of top music venues from The Brudenell Social Club to our very own music venue on campus, The Stage.
 Leeds First Direct Arena, the city's new 13,000-capacity music venue attracts top acts from around the world including Leeds band the Kaiser Chiefs.

 5. Love sport?
 You've found the right place

 Home to Leeds United, Super League giants Leeds Rhinos, Yorkshire Carnegie and Yorkshire County Cricket Club, Leeds is a city that is passionate about sport.
-In 2014 the city also hosted the Grande Depart of Le Tour de France and in September 2015 the Rugby World Cup will be here.
+The 2016 ITU World Triathlon was hosted in the city last June and saw hometown hero Alistair Brownlee claim a major victory.

 6. Enjoy a royal day out